Success probability of the Babai estimators for box-constrained integer linear models: QR Factorization and Column Reordering

 Assume that the model matrix $\A$ in the linear model \eqref{e:model} has the QR factorization \beq \A=[\Q_1, \Q_2]\bmx\R \\ \0 \emx \eeq where $[\underset{n}{\Q_1}, \underset{m-n}{\Q_2}]\in \Rmbm$ is orthogonal and $\R\in \Rnbn$ is upper triangular.
 Without loss of generality, we assume that the diagonal entries of $\R$ are positive throughout the paper.
 Define $\tby=\Q_1^T\y$ and $\tilde{\v} = \Q_1^T \v$.
 Then, the linear model \eqref{e:lm0} is reduced to

 and the BILS problem \eqref{e:BILS} is reduced to \beq \min_{\x\in\mathcal{B}}\|\tby-\R\x\|_2^2. \eeq

-To solve the reduced problem \eqref{e:BILSR} sphere decoding search algorithms are usually used to find the optimal solution.
+To solve the reduced problem \eqref{e:BILSR}, sphere decoding search algorithms are usually used to find the optimal solution.
 For search efficiency, one typically adopts a column permutation strategy, such as V-BLAST, SQRD or LLL-P, in the reduction process to obtain a better $\R$.
-For the sake of description simplicity, we assume that the column permutations are performed on $\R$ in \eqref{e:qr} no matter which strategy is used, i.e., \beq \bbQ^T\R \P = \bbR \eeq where $\bbQ \in \mathbb{R}^{n\times n}$ is orthogonal, $\P\in \mathbb{Z}^{n\times n}$ is a permutation matrix, and $\bbR\in \mathbb{R}^{n\times n}$ is an upper triangular matrix satisfying the properties of the corresponding column permutation strategies.
+For simplicity, we assume that the column permutations are performed on $\R$ in \eqref{e:qr} no matter which strategy is used, i.e., \beq \bbQ^T\R \P = \bbR \eeq where $\bbQ \in \mathbb{R}^{n\times n}$ is orthogonal, $\P\in \mathbb{Z}^{n\times n}$ is a permutation matrix, and $\bbR\in \mathbb{R}^{n\times n}$ is an upper triangular matrix satisfying the properties of the corresponding column permutation strategies.
 Notice that combining \eqref{e:qr} and \eqref{e:permu} result in the following QR factorization of the column reordered $\A$:

 The V-BLAST strategy determines the columns of $\bbR$ from the last to the first.
-Suppose columns $n, n-1, \ldots, k+1$ of $\bbR$ have been determined, this strategy chooses a column from $k$ remaining columns of $\R$ as the $k$-th column such that $|\br_{kk}|$ is maximum over all of the $k$ choices.
-For more details, including efficient algorithms, see \cite{FosGVW99, DamGC03, Has04, ChaP07,LingMG09, ZhuCLG11} etc. For the performance analysis of V-BLAST, one may refer to \cite{LoyG04}.
+Suppose columns $n, n-1, \ldots, k+1$ of $\bbR$ have been determined, this strategy chooses a column from $k$ remaining columns of $\R$ as the $k$-th column such that $\br_{kk}$ is maximum over all of the $k$ choices.
+For more details, including efficient algorithms, see \cite{FosGVW99, DamGC03, Has04, ChaP07, ZhuCLG11} etc. One may refer to \cite{LoyG04} for the performance analysis of V-BLAST.

 In contrast to V-BLAST, the SQRD strategy determines the columns of $\bbR$ from the first to the last by using the modified Gram-Schmidt algorithm or the Householder QR algorithm.
 Suppose columns $1,2,\ldots,k-1$ of $\bbR$ have been determined.
-In the $k$-th step of the algorithm, the $k$-th column of $\bbR$ we seek is chosen from the remaining $n-k+1$ columns of $\R$ such that $|\br_{kk}|$ is smallest.
+In the $k$-th step of the algorithm, the $k$-th column of $\bbR$ we seek is chosen from the remaining $n-k+1$ columns of $\R$ such that $\br_{kk}$ is smallest.
 For more details, see \cite{WubBRKK01} and \cite{ChaH08} etc.

-The LLL-P strategy \cite{ChaWX13} does the column permutations of the LLL reduction algorithm and produces $\bbR$ satisfying the Lov\'{a}sz condition: